GregDritschler/experimental/task-loops/README.md

 #### Specifying a timeout

-You can use the `timeout` field to set the TaskRun's desired timeout value.
+You can use the `timeout` field to set the TaskRun's timeout value.
 If you do not specify this value for the TaskRun, the global default timeout value applies.
 If you set the timeout to 0, the TaskRun will have no timeout and will run until it completes successfully or fails from an error.